 Tuggle currently serves as a Member of the Board of Directors at the Georgia Power Company and at Oxford Industries, Inc.

 He earned his BA from Hamilton College and a masters from Yale University; he also studied at the Ludwig-Maximillian Universität in Munich, Germany and the University of Virginia’s Darden Business School.

-Mr. Prebor joined Pine Island Capital Partners in 2019 and serves as an Associate.
-Previously, he served as an Asst.
-Vice President in the Private Equity Group at Bessemer Trust, a multifamily office.
-Prior to joining Bessemer, Tyler spent three years as an Investment Banking Analyst & Associate in the Consumer & Retail group at RBC Capital Markets, where he focused on a variety of M&A advisory and capital raising assignments.
+Edward Dweck joined Pine Island Capital Partners in 2020 and serves as an Associate.
+Previously, he spent four years as an Investment Banking Analyst and Associate in the M&A group at PJ Solomon, where he focused on a broad range of complex public and private M&A transactions.

 Charles Bridge has 30 years of broad experience and knowledge in finance, private equity, fund administration, and compliance, having served in executive positions for venture capital and private equity partnerships, fund of funds, and operating companies.

 Bridge gained his private equity experience at both a General Partner and CFO.
 He began his private equity career at Boston Capital Ventures, which specialized in emerging growth and information technologies investing.
 Following BCV, Bridge helped found Brooke Private Equity Associates, growing the firm to over $1 billion in assets under management.
 After Brooke Private Equity, Bridge served as CFO of WAVE Equity Partners.

 Bridge holds an MBA from Northeastern University and a BS in Business Administration from the University of Maine.